Make a difference by patronising these cafes, markets, and stores to champion the causes supported by social enterprises in Hong Kong.

 Established in 2003, Gingko House is a non-profit organisation that aims to provide top-tier cuisine with the help of chefs who’ve had previous experience working in five-star restaurants.
 In addition to offering a wealth of delicious Chinese and classic Hong Kong-style food with the use of organic vegetables grown by the restaurant itself, the social enterprise also promotes senior employment in the hopes of relieving pensioners’ depression, and giving them a pleasant working life post-retirement.
 Now having expanded to include farms, cafes, and catering services, Gingko House has several branches across Hong Kong, so that you have plenty of opportunities to help out.

-Gingko House (銀杏館) has multiple locations across Hong Kong.
+Gingko House (銀杏館) has locations across Hong Kong.

 7. Cookie Smiles